General Tso’s Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-To maximize your time in the kitchen, use the 30-minute marinating window to make the sauce and chop the garlic, scallions, and ginger.
-By the time you’re done prepping, the chicken will be ready for coating and shallow-frying.
-Don’t be daunted — with this simple recipe, you’ll be dishing out the most amazing General Tso’s chicken in under an hour!
+To make the most of your time, prep the sauce and chop the garlic, scallions, and ginger while the chicken marinates for 30 minutes.
+By the time you’re done, the chicken will be ready for coating and shallow-frying.
+This General Tso’s chicken recipe delivers delicious, homemade results in under an hour!

 “W.O.W.
 Literally one of the best dinners ever made!
 A few more steps than I’d normally bother with on a weeknight, but sooooooo worth it!!”